 iv) Organic chemical contaminants, including synthetic and volatile organic chemicals, which are products and byproducts of industrial processes and petroleum production and which can also come from gas stations, urban stormwater runoff, or septic systems; and

-v) Radioactive contaminants, which can be naturally-occurring or the result of oil and gas production and mining activities.
+v) Radioactive contaminants, which can occur naturally or the result of oil and gas production and mining activities.

-C) In order to ensure that tap water is safe to drink, USEPA prescribes regulations that limit the amount of certain contaminants in water PWSs provide.
+C) To protect public health, USEPA prescribes regulations that limit the amount of certain contaminants in tap water PWSs provide.
 United States Food and Drug Administration (USFDA) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.

 D) One may reasonably expect drinking water, including bottled water, to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects is available from the USEPA Safe Drinking Water Hotline (800-426-4791) or USEPA's Safe Drinking Water Information webpage (www.epa.gov/ground-water-and-drinking-water/safe-drinking-water-information).
+The presence of contaminants does not necessarily mean that water poses a health risk.
+More information about contaminants and potential health effects is available from the USEPA Safe Drinking Water Hotline (800-426-4791) or USEPA's Safe Drinking Water Information webpage (www.epa.gov/safewater).

-3) In communities with a large proportion of non-English speaking residents, as the Agency determines, the report must contain information in the appropriate languages regarding the importance of the report or contain a telephone number or address where residents may contact the supplier for a translated copy of the report or assistance in the appropriate language.
+3) In communities with a large proportion of consumers with limited English proficiency, as the Agency determines, the report must contain information in the appropriate languages regarding the importance of the report and either contain information where consumers may obtain a translated copy of the report, or assistance in the appropriate language(s) or the report must be in the appropriate language(s).

 4) The report must inform about opportunities for public participation in decisions potentially affecting water quality.